 }

 The function names used in the fake all starts with icdFake.
-Do not forget to call the icdFakeExit() even if no return value shall be returned, it is in this function that the evaluation of the call takes place.
+Do not forget to call the icdFakeExitReturnValue( <type> ) or icdFakeExit() if no return value shall be returned, it is in theese functions that the evaluation of the call takes place.

 The test might contain these rows, simulating that no memory were available, note that the expectations are set up before the DUT is called: